-Lutheran Disability Services (LDS) works with people with disability and their families, carers and support coordinators to assist them with flexible living arrangements and to develop support plans to help them to live as independently as possible in metro Adelaide and the Barossa.
+Lutheran Disability Services (LDS) works with people with disability and their families, carers and support coordinators to assist them with flexible living arrangements and to develop support plans to help them to live as independently as possible in metro Adelaide, the Hills and the Barossa.

 Our Supported Independent Living (SIL) Roster of Care is built on client individual and shared need and often includes 24-hour support with either passive or active overnight care.
 SIL services also ensure that clients with complex support requirements are included in their local community, participating in activities of their choice while receiving the highest quality of care.